adnuguk/adnuguk.github.io/input/blog/quick-survey-aberdeen-testing-centre.md

 ---
-author: gep13
+Author: gep13
 Published: 19/10/2014
-title: "Quick Survey - Aberdeen Testing Centre"
+Title: "Quick Survey - Aberdeen Testing Centre"
+Tags:
+  - microsoft
+  - exams
+  - survey
+RedirectFrom: quick-survey-aberdeen-testing-centre/index.html
 ---

 Aberdeen Developers have been approached by a local software development company who are keen to gauge the number of people that would welcome an Aberdeen test centre for Microsoft and Cisco exams.